Course Name: The William J. Devine Golf Course at Franklin Park

 Hole Descriptions: True, the best courses in New England are private, but those looking for classic public gems won’t have to travel far to find courses that fit the description.
 In Connecticut, you have Keney Park and Shennecossett.
 Rhode Island has Triggs.
 Boston has a pair of great Ross munis – George Wright and William J. Devine.
 While the conditioning isn’t always perfect on these courses, you’ll find thoughtful designs, strategic bunkering, and great small greens that I personally prefer to play over many modern private courses in the region.

-I have yet to play George Wright and hope to this Autumn, but by most accounts Franklin Park is the easier, more beginner-friendly course.
+Having played both George Wright and Franklin Park, it’s clear the Franklin Park is the easier, more beginner-friendly course.
 At just over 6000 yards from the Tips, this firm and fast course plays even shorter and was undoubtedly meant to be played using hickory shafts.
 There are few trees or water hazards, and I feel the higher handicapper would love Franklin Park.
 Despite this, these tiny greens are still quintessential Ross and require precise approaches and chips.

 The opening hole eases you into your round as a slightly downhill 386 yard straightaway par 4.
 While there’s OB and a road to the far right, this hole is wide open and you can bomb it left.
 This green is small and guarded by a bunker on the left.